How Much Weight Loss Causes Loose Skin?

 if you are genetically prone to have loose skin…

-if you are say, 40 years old (hypothetically) and your skin has lost a fair bit of elastin in the recent past…
+if you are say, 40 years old (hypothetically) and your skin has lost a fair bit of collagen and elastin fibers in the recent past…

-if you have a field job and have been exposed to the sun for years…
+if you have a field job and have been exposed to the sun’s uv and infrared light for years…

 …then chances are that even a 30 lbs. drop in weight may cause loose, saggy skin.